LearnOnDemandSystems/docs/lod/lab-interface-faqs/how-can-i-see-the-quality-of-my-connection-to-my-lab.md

 >- <= 150 milliseconds = Good (3 bars)
 >- <= 240 milliseconds = OK (2 bars)
 >- \> 240 milliseconds = Poor (1 bars)

-You can also check your ports and internet speed to our servers using the **Trouble with your test lab?** link in the Training Management System.
-These comprehensive tests will show your actual connection latency and bandwidth (not just speed) to our servers.
-This information can be very valuable in helping you improve the performance your internet connection and is needed by the technical support teams.